Understanding India and Southeast Asia Public

 A novel written about eight years after the Partition of India and Pakistan, this books captures the sheer madness and mindless violence surrounding the largest mass movement of people in history.

-2. Curry (A Tale of Cooks and Conquerors) de
+2. Curry (A Tale of Cooks and Conquerors) by

 Aucune note